leoboehm/vuetify-demo/README.md

 # Vuetify Demo Project

-This project demonstrates the installation and usage of **Vuetify 3** in a **Vue 3** application.
-It showcases a minimal yet practical UI setup including a card, dialog, slider, progress bar, and a dark/light mode toggle.
+This project demonstrates the usage of **Vuetify 3** in a **Vue 3** application by implementing a small To-Do list.
+It showcases a minimal yet practical UI setup including a navigation bar, card, dialog, progress bar, and a dark/light mode toggle.

 ## 📦 Tech Stack